YukaSadaoka/docker-react/README.md

 This test app is deployed with:

-React, Docker, Travis CI, AWS Elastic Beanstalk
+React, Docker, Travis CI, Nginx, AWS Elastic Beanstalk